LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-Now, create a function that will be used by the tenant to pay monthly rent to the landlord.
+Now, create a function that the tenant will use to pay monthly rent to the landlord.

 Before creating `payRent` function, remember the following:
 * The function will only execute if the user's address and previous tenant's address both are same, meaning that the user can only pay rent if he/she has signed an agreement with the landlord within the last 365 days.
 * The function will only execute if the tenant had paid his/her previous rent more than a month ago.